Nolan-Little/ReSpeak/README.md

 ```
 npm start
 ```
+You will also need json-server for the mock database.
+This can be installed via npm as well.
 From the root directory navigate to the directory titled api and execute the following to serve up the data for the app utilizing JSON server:
 ```
 json-server -p 8088 -w database.json